-- 26. We also draw attention to the fact that the UK Supreme Court recently considered the ordinary meaning of the word "strangle" as applying force to the neck, which did not involve killing, in the defamation case of Stocker v Stocker [2019] UKSC 17.40 - 27.
-Certain situations do not appear to be captured by the term "suffocates", which suggests that breathing is constricted by an object, such as a pillow.
-These include deliberately holding a person underwater (the CPS guidance refers to dunking in a bath) and "positional asphyxia" by bodyweight.41 We therefore proposed that "asphyxiate" should be added to cover all other situations. - 28.
+- 25. The words "strangle" and "suffocate" should be given their ordinary meaning.
+The amendments would also apply to deliberately holding a person underwater (the CPS guidance refers to dunking in a bath) and "positional asphyxia" by bodyweight.
+The wording is based on the New Zealand offence, with the addition of pressure to the chest to cover the latter method of suffocation. - 26.
 The amendment proposed does not specify whether the act must be carried out without the consent of the victim for the offence to be made out.
-The word "lawfully" enables a defendant to introduce whatever concept applies in law in relation to consent.
-The general common law position is that consent provides a defence to an assault, however this is subject to the decision of the House of Lords in R v Brown (1993)42 where a majority decided that consent cannot provide a defence to ABH or more serious injuries.
-The question of whether consent is available as a defence is also raised by a proposed amendment to the Domestic Abuse Bill, NC5.
-The proposed wording of the strangulation amendments NC8 and NC9 therefore allows for the availability of a defence of consent to be determined elsewhere, whether in caselaw or statute. - 29.
-Amendment NC9 will address the situation reported by domestic abuse services.
-Amendment NC8 does not confine the new offence to strangulation within a domestic abuse context.
-The New Zealand Law Commission debated the issue and concluded that the new offence should not be limited to "family violence".43 The Commission noted that the difficulties surrounding prosecution arise from the nature of strangulation rather than the context, and that similar difficulties would arise in other contexts.
-In the overwhelming majority of strangulation offending the victim is female and the offender is male,44 and non-fatal strangulation is widely noted to be a gendered crime.
-Ideally, we seek an offence that extends beyond domestic abuse situations, given the gravity of the matter and the need to protect victims more widely.
-Such an amendment is in keeping with the purpose of the Bill, which is to address violence against women.
+The word "unlawfully" enables a defendant to introduce whatever concept applies in law in relation to consent.
+The general common law position is that consent provides a defence to an assault, however this is subject to the decision of the House of Lords in R v Brown (1993) where a majority decided that consent cannot provide a defence to ABH or more serious injuries.
+The question of whether consent is available as a defence is dealt with in the so-called 'rough sex defence' clause of the Bill.
+The proposed wording of the strangulation amendments therefore allows for the availability of a defence of consent to be determined elsewhere, whether in caselaw or statute. - 27.
+Both amendments will address the situation reported by domestic abuse services.
+The first version of the amendment does not confine the new offence to a domestic abuse context.
+The New Zealand Law Commission debated the issue and concluded that the new offence should not be limited to "family violence".
+The Commission noted that the difficulties around under-charging arise from the nature of strangulation rather than the context.
+Ideally, a broader offence would protect victims in all situations, the majority of them women.
+The so-called 'rough sex defence' clause in the Bill also similarly extends across the board beyond the domestic abuse context in order to provide the necessary protections.

-https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/655401/Report_of_An giolini_Review_ISBN_Accessible.pdf
+&lt;sup>34 Edwards (2016) 'Assault, strangulation and murder, challenging the sexual libido consent defence narrative' cited in Bichard et al., see note 8 https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment\data/file/655401/Report\of\An\giolini\Review\ISBN\Accessible.pdf